 - 1. To qualify for High Score Awards: - a.
 A class must be offered at a minimum of three (3) shows. - b.
-A horse or equitation rider must show in a minimum of three (3) shows in a given class. - There must be a minimum of three (3) horses or riders recorded. c. paying participation fees, and competing during the current year.
+A horse or equitation rider must show in a minimum of three (3) shows in a given class. - There must be a minimum of three (3) horses or riders recorded, c. paying participation fees, and competing during the current year.
 Exception: no minimum in the Dressage Division.
 It is the responsibility of participants in NON-WSH A-System shows to submit, to the Horse Show Division, documentation of participation within ten (10) days of that show.
 NOTE: if the exhibitor cannot get the signed documentation from the show secretary within 10 days, the exhibitor must notify the Points Keeper that they attended the show on dates.
 The Points Keeper will acknowledge this and the exhibitor will now have 30 days from the date of the show to submit the documentation in order for the points to count for WSH 'A System' YEA.
 There will be no additional reminder from the HSD Points Keeper.
 If the exhibitor fails to submit the documentation within the 30 days, the points for that show will not count toward their year end awards. - 2.
 The Canter/WSH Website shall carry a listing of classes that have qualified. - 3.
 If any age group Equitation or Pleasure class does not fill, it may be combined, for the current year only. - 4.
-If a Breed class fails to qualify for High Score Awards, it will be transferred to the All-Other Breeds class. - 5.
+If a Breed class fails to qualify for High Score Awards, it will be transferred to the All-Other Breeds class with points to count to Designated Breed for Perpetual Awards. - 5.
 If a show offers classes which are not split within the proper age group, points will count in the age group where riders are recorded. - 6.
-If a class has not filled for ten (10) years, it will be dropped from the list of High Score Awards.
-If there is a demand for that class later, it can be added without any further costs. - 7.
+If a class has not filled for ten (10) years, it will be moved to the Inactive Class List and not offered as a High Score Award in subsequent year.
+If there is a demand for that class later, it can be added back as a High Score Award without any further costs. - 7.
 To add a new class to the list of High Score Awards it must be sponsored with the sponsorship fee of \$40.00.
 This must be presented as a rule change that is mailed and received prior to August 10th with the class name and the specifications.
 If the class does not pass at convention, the fee will be refunded.
-The sponsorship shall be presented at the Horse Show Meeting at convention.
+The sponsorship shall be presented at the Horse Show Division Meeting at convention.
 If a new High Score Award is sponsored and approved but is not awarded within two (2) years of approval due to lack of sign ups or the class not being offered, the class will move to the 'inactive' list.
 A refund of the sponsorship will not be given.
-To add a Perpetual trophy for year-end awards, the sponsoring individual/club must submit a request before August 10th to the Horse

-Show Director to have it approved at Convention.
+To add a Perpetual trophy for year-end awards, the sponsoring individual/club must submit a request before August 10th to the Horse Show Director to have it approved at Convention.
 The Horse Show Division will not be responsible for awards approved and not provided.